desingh9/PythonForBeginnersIntoCoding/Day6 Only questions/questions_4_mix.md

 1)	Write a program to find the missing number in a given integer array of 1 to 100?
 2)	Write a program to find the duplicate number on a given integer array?
+1,3,3,4 =3 or 1929 =9
 3)	Write a program to find the largest and smallest number in an unsorted integer array?
 4)	Write a program to check if a given string is a palindrome?
+4554

 5)	Write a program  to generate 6 digit random secure OTP code to generate random no: import random print("Random integer from 0 to 9") num1 = random.randint(0, 9)